The Kerry Way - 5 Days & 4 Nights5 Days & 4 Nights 4.4 Read 22 reviews

 The Kerry Way is well way marked however you will also be supplied with the Rucksack Readers guidebook and detailed maps so you will have no problems following the route each day.

-We will be happy to accommodate your party with single rooms if requested, and a single supplement applies.
-This trip is also available to solo walkers, and a supplement is again payable (as some costs are not shared).
-Please note that singles may not be of the same standard as twins/doubles.
+We will be happy to accommodate your party with single rooms if requested and this trip is also available to solo walkers.

 - Overnights in bed and breakfast accommodation in en suite rooms wherever possible